ddhp/react-isomorphic-boilerplate/README.md

   Also if your testing module is defined in es6 way (`export default`), remember to append `.default` to get the default export. (see [server test](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/server/__tests__/index.spec.js) for example)

 ### Production build
+Build your code with:
 1. `yarn run build:client:prod`
 2. `yarn run build:server:prod`

+and your app is ready to go.

 ## LICENSE
 MIT